SergiyStoyan/CliverRoutines/README.md

 - serialized types can inherit from another serialized types which may be abstract;

 ### How to use:
-Define a class that is to be serialized and make it a subclass of Cliver.Settings class.
-Anywhere create a public class member of this type.
+Define classes that is to be serialized and make them a subclass of Cliver.Settings class.
+Anywhere declare public class fields of these types.
 Add the following calls in the beginning of the app:

 (optionally) Cliver.Config.Initialize();

 (mandatory) Cliver.Config.Reload();

 That's all.
-Now the members will be set to the previously serialized values if any, otherwise keep the values they are initialized with.
+Now the fields will be set to the previously serialized values if any, otherwise keep the values they are initialized with.

-To serialize current value of a member, call Save() on it.
+To serialize current value of a field, call Save() on it.

 Review my C# projects in github to see live examples.